openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ### Tweening

 So far we've learned how to use a bunch of control points to create an interesting curve in space.
-We've used our parameter $t$ to simulate the time it takes to draw each point on the curve.
+We've used our parameter $t$ to simulate the time it takes to draw each point on the curve __[BD: Is this the first time that you directly mention that $t$ represents time?
+I know that it might seem implied, but perhaps mention this explicitly the first time you use $t$]__.
 We also implicitly assumed that time runs only in the period that we let it run in, in the case of our examples, between 0 and 1.
 But we never really tested what it looks like to run all of that in real time.

 **//TODO: Drawing of a smoothstep curve **